hhow09/minesweeper/README.md

 2. Single setState with pipeline of pure functions

-   Instead of multiple `setState`, I refactored `handleClickCell` into single setState function with pipeline of pure functions executed inside updater function of setState. `It worked`.
+   Instead of multiple `setState`, I refactored `handleClickCell` into single setState function with pipeline of pure functions executed inside updater function of setState. `It is the first working version`.

-3. State management with useReducer
+3. Performance Optimization: State management with useReducer

    Since native characteristics of React functional component, the Re-render of each Cell happens `whenever boardState change`, even for the unchanged cells.
 Unnecessary re-render slow down the re-render process.
 It becomes significant when scaling up board size.
 React provide `useCallback` hook and `memo` HOC for performance optimization.
 I expected performance optimization by reducing the unnecessary re-render.